Instant Pot Pinto Beans with Ground Beef

 - Add minced garlic and saute 2 minutes more, then add Mexican oregano, cumin, and dried cilantro and saute about 2 minutes more.

-- When beans have finished cooking and been drained into a colander, add cooked ground beef to pressure cooker, followed by onion/garlic/herb mixture.
+- When beans have finished cooking and been drained into a colander, add cooked ground beef to Instant Pot or pressure cooker, followed by onion/garlic/herb mixture.

-- Add beans, tomato paste and can of tomaotes to pressure cooker.
+- Add beans, tomato paste and can of tomatoes to Instant Pot or pressure cooker.

 - When pressure is released, add sliced green onion, chopped fresh cilantro, and lime juice, turn heat on and cook with lid off for about 5 minutes.
 Serve hot, with additional chopped cilantro to add at the table if desired.